chocolatey/choco-wiki/Security.md

 1. Moderators will cryptographically sign packages with a PGP key that they own.
 This will allow folks to trust moderators.
 1. Users will also cryptographically sign packages so we can provide authenticity that the package came from them.
 1. We'll show the package checksum on the website for folks that want to verify the package is brought down appropriately.
-1. A user can optionally pass their own checksums that must be validated for downloaded software - https://github.com/chocolatey/choco/issues/112
+1. ~~A user can optionally pass their own checksums that must be validated for downloaded software - https://github.com/chocolatey/choco/issues/112~~ Available in v0.10.0+.

 ## History